 Cell phones have become a necessity for millions of people worldwide.
-For the most part, cell phones are easily accessible and affordable especially if one isn’t going for flagship devices.
-However, despite how low-cost cell phones have become, there are still some people who may not be able to afford them, which is why low-income earners need to know how to locate free government phone stands near them.
+Most cell phones are easily accessible and affordable, especially if you aren’t going for flagship devices.
+However, despite how low-cost cell phones have become, there are still some people who may not be able to afford them.
+Therefore low-income earners need to know how to locate free government phone stands near them.

 Thankfully, the federal government partners with wireless service providers to ensure that most low-income earners are not left out in owning a cell phone.
-The free government phone stands near you could be a great way to get started with obtaining a free phone.
-This article will discuss how people can find free government phone stands around their states and how people may be eligible for free government phones.
+The free government phone stands near you could be a great way to obtain a free phone.
+This article will discuss how people can find free government phone stands around their states and how they may be eligible for free government phones.

 What Is A Free Government Phone Stand?

 Free cell phone stands are typically located in areas where federally-authorized service providers have set up stands.
 These booths provide information about how to obtain a free government device.
 They also have flyers with all of the information and the entry requirements.
-Despite their scarcity, rural regions have several physical stores and a wide range of internet sources to which low-income earners can find relevant information concerning how to obtain a free phone.
+Despite their scarcity, rural regions have several physical stores and a wide range of internet sources where low-income earners can find relevant information to obtain a free phone.

 Who Qualifies for Free Government Phone Stands Near Me?

 The person applying for the assistance can do so online through the National Verifier or individual wireless providers registered under lifeline or offline through free government phone stands.
-Applicant must reveal a non-negotiable list of documents when trying to apply for a free government phone or any other of the lifeline-assisted aids listed below.
+Applicant must provide a non-negotiable list of documents when applying for a free government phone or any other lifeline-assisted aids listed below.

 - A document proving the applicant’s identity would be required.